o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

 ```

 {{<important>}}
 Notice that InvokeFrom is not `Client` but `Autonomous`. `Autonomous` is a special type of client behavior where a client initiates an action and may send data to the server.
-A common example is a player character controller and actions that has to be able to act on its own.
+'Autonomous' is commonly used for player character controllers; in this case a player has to be able to act on its own without waiting for the server to tell it what to do.
 Meanwhile, 'Client' only mirrors what the server tells them to do.

 By default, only the player prefab is marked as Autonomous, so we will move `MyFirstNetworkComponent` to the player prefab for this tutorial.
 {{</important>}}

-If you rebuild `MultiplayerSample.Static` project, you will notice that the generated header for our component, `D:\git\o3de\build\MultiplayerSample-6db9bd97\Gem\Code\Azcg\Generated\Source\AutoGen\MyFirstNetworkComponent.AutoComponent.h`, has adding a new empty virtual method in the large comment block for `MyFirstNetworkComponentController`:
+If you rebuild `MultiplayerSample.Static` project, you will notice that the generated header for our component, `\path\to\o3de\build\MultiplayerSample-6db9bd97\Gem\Code\Azcg\Generated\Source\AutoGen\MyFirstNetworkComponent.AutoComponent.h`, has a new empty virtual method in the large comment block for `MyFirstNetworkComponentController`:

 ```c++
 class MyFirstNetworkComponentController